Estee-Noble/CAPSTONE-Customer-Subscription-Project/README.md

 #### Conclusion

-This dashboard highlights key challenges and opportunities for the subscription service business:
+The dashboard highlights key challenges and opportunities for the subscription service business:

 -  Retention Issue: With a high cancellation rate, customer retention is a significant challenge that requires attention.
 Strategies to improve retention, such as enhancing customer experience, offering personalized services, or incentivizing long-term subscriptions, could help reduce the high cancellation rate.